-"I'm not sure what you are seeing here, son," Hayes responded after reviewing the article.
+"I'm not sure what you are seeing here, son," Hayes responded after reviewing the report.
 "It says that Dr. Awl had proposed this new lunatic asylum to replace the state's current asylum, and he was laughingly rejected.

-Lemont responded, "A lunatic asylum this big could run a security force as large as an army battalion and do so without raising suspicions."
+Lemont responded, "A lunatic asylum this big could operate a security force as large as an army battalion without ever raising suspicions."

 "I did not suggest this would be easy; you will need some serious political clout to approve and move this over to Sullivant's Hill."

-Hayes responded, "What a great idea, those state guards could tell intruders that a murder-crazed lunatic has escaped!
-Run away as fast as you can!"
+Hayes responded, "Another great idea, son.
+Those state guards could tell intruders that murder-crazed lunatics escaped!
+Get away from here as fast as you can!"

-"Can you imagine how frightening this monstrosity would look sitting on top of a hill?"
+"Can you imagine how frightening this thing would look sitting on top of a Sullivant's Hill, overlooking the city?"
 Lemont added.

-"Yes indeed, that could scare off citizens and developers from miles away!"
+"Indeed, that could scare off citizens and developers from miles away!"